auth0/docs/articles/quickstart/native/ionic-vue/01-login.md

 This component:

 - defines a template with a simple button that logs the user in when clicked
-- uses `buildAuthorizeUrl` to construct a URL to Auth0's Universal Login page
+- uses `loginWithRedirect` to login using Auth0's Universal Login page
-- uses Capacitor's Browser plugin to open the URL and show the login page to the user
+- uses the `openUrl` callback to use Capacitor's Browser plugin to open the URL and show the login page to the user

 ### Handling the callback